Skip to content

 Rbite CLI is the CLI app for the RequestBite service.

-It's currently in active development but already allows you to set up ephemeral tunnels that can be used to expose HTTP-based services running on localhost to the public Internet (read more here) and to manage request "views" which allows you to inspect webhooks and incoming HTTP calls - right in the terminal.
+Furthermore, it allows you to manage request "views" which allows you to inspect webhooks and incoming HTTP calls - right in the terminal.

 Installation